yuuushio/FontUtility/README.md

 Essentially a pipeline to refine a garbage [cURL'd] font file.
 Better than loading each font separately in FontForge and changing the name in the table.

+## Attributes

+There are a few attributes in the font table.
+Some of these will be cryptic, and it will be up to you to re-set them.

+- `Filename` (id: ...): the name of the file.
+- `Font Family` (id: ...): General name of the font family to which this font belongs to.
+- `Font subfamily` (id: ...): The style/weight variation of the font within the family (e.g., Bold, Italic, Bold Italic, etc.)
+- `Font name` (id: ...): Full name of the font (family+subfamily)
+- `Typographic family name` (id: ...): Similar to font family but specifically used in typography settings/context.
+Used in professional typesettings and design application.
+- `Typographic subfamily name` (id: ...): Describes the subfamily in a typographic context.

 ## Troubleshooting

 - Download using `curl`, but remove the `if-modified-since` header/line.